paypal/paypal-android/README.md

 The PayPal SDK uses access tokens for authentication.

-To create an access token, you will first need to follow the steps in [Get Started](https://developer.paypal.com/api/rest/#link-getstarted) to obtain a client id and client secret.
+To create an access token, follow the steps in [Get Started](https://developer.paypal.com/api/rest/#link-getstarted) to obtain a client id and client secret from the PayPal Developer portal.

 Then, make the following http request from your server using Basic authentication: